 Whether using UTM links or the URL Parameters within Facebook, this is the variable that I use to attribute each sale to a specific ad.
 This was more in the days of Teespring and has become more of a legacy addition to my ads however it still serves a purpose.

-If you are on a POD platform like of Teespring or Viral Style etc then you should certainly still keep this in play.
-For me, these days I tend to use the data that Facebook gives me directly.
-I.e. whatever sales it says I have, is what I use to scale or cut.
+If you are on a POD platform like Teespring or Viral Style etc then you should certainly still keep this in play.
+For me, with Shopify, Facebook ads show the data I need, i.e. whatever conversions it says I have, is what I use to scale or cut.

 Why?
 I don't want people to just visit my store, or to just “add to cart”, I want them coming to my store to purchase.
-And purchase they do.
+Purchase today, and purchase they do.

 So with that in mind what placements do I run in conjunction with the Purchase Conversion Event…?

-This does change quite a bit and I've not found one style to outperform the others except for Video and Static Images.
+This does change quite a bit and I've not found one style to outperform the others consistently.
+I will, however, opt for Video and Static Images before any other styles.
 These 2 I use interchangeably.
-Often as a campaign scales I'll bring in the other styles i.e. Full screen canvas.
+Often as a campaign scales, I'll bring in the others i.e. Full screen canvas.

 The copy typically always stays the same…

 “On a scale of 1-10, how awesome is this … 😍 👌 ❤